-2. [Non-discrimination Policy and Prevention of Sexual Harassment Training.]
-Distribution of Policy; Training on the Prevention of Unlawful Discrimination and Harassment; and Annual Policy Review.

-a.
-[Non-discrimination] Distribution of Policy.
+- 2. Distribution of Policy; Training on the Prevention of Unlawful Discrimination and Harassment; and Annual Policy Review. - a.
+Distribution of Policy

-Annually, [All] all employees shall be given a copy of this [non]antidiscrimination policy, which may be provided electronically, and each institution shall maintain documentation that each employee received the [non]anti-discrimination policy.
+Annually, all employees shall be given a copy of this anti-discrimination policy, which may be provided electronically, and each institution shall maintain documentation that each employee received the anti-discrimination policy.
 New employees shall be given a copy of this policy at the time of hire and each institution's Human Resources Office shall maintain documentation that each new employee received the policy.